Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/stake-on-matic.md

 ```
 Now that you have done a basic health check and generated the keystore and private key for Bor and Heimdall respectively, you can now proceed to staking your tokens on Matic and become a validator.

-## Stake on Ethereum chain
+## Stake on Matic

-You can stake on Matic 2 different ways, Using the Validator Dashboard or by CLI
+You can stake on Matic 2 different ways, Using the Validator Dashboard or by CLI.

+**Please note that Counter Stake is a testnet program.
+Do not stake your Mainnet Matic tokens**

 ### Stake using validator dashboard